Six lessons learned on tackling corruption in Kosovo

 region, we’ve been working with institutions, civil society, and citizens to address corruption from prevention to the actual fight.

 What have we learned from our work in Kosovo?

 Trust and social infrastructure come before technology.
-Enhancing transparency and accountability requires deep change in society and decision makers.
+Enhancing transparency and accountability requires a deep change in society and decision-makers.
 Technology, if used effectively, is only an enabling tool, but not a driving force.
 Without the trust of citizens, anti-corruption initiatives will not work out.
-Working with strong and reliable partners has been important and has ensured an active stakeholder participation in project meetings and consultations.
+Working with strong and reliable partners has been important and has ensured active stakeholder participation in project meetings and consultations.

 There needs to be a gender-based approach to tackling corruption.
-UNDP assessment on impact of corruption in women and men proved that corruption is not gender neutral.
+UNDP assessment on the impact of corruption on women and men proved that corruption is not gender-neutral.
 Women´s experience with corruption is different, in particular when accessing services.
 Therefore, what we need is more gender-aware anti-corruption initiatives.
-In addition, there is a need to implement policies that will increase women’s awareness on their rights and enhance their ability to undertake collective action to address corruption.
+In addition, there is a need to implement policies that will increase women’s awareness of their rights and enhance their ability to undertake collective action to address corruption.

 Strengthen civil society to fight corruption through social media: the Kallxo case.
 The www.Kallxo.com online platform to report corruption, which is implemented by a consortium of civil society representatives and the media, has truly benefited from the diverse skills of its partners.
 Through tech solutions, investigative journalism, conducting perception surveys, and publishing articles based on reported cases, the platform has been equipped with the ingredients essential in tackling an issue as complex and multi-faceted as corruption.
 The platform is unique in that it transforms data into knowledge to encourage civic action and engagement.